zang-cloud/zang-python/README.rst

 ==========

-This python package is an open source tool built to simplify interaction with the `Zang <http://www.zang.io>`_ telephony platform.
-Zang makes adding voice and SMS to applications fun and easy.
+This python package is an open source tool built to simplify interaction with the `Avaya CPaaS <http://www.zang.io>`_ telephony platform.
+Avaya CPaaS makes adding voice and SMS to applications fun and easy.

-For more information about Zang, please visit:
+For more information about Avaya CPaaS, please visit:
 `Avaya OneCloud™️ CPaaS  <https://www.zang.io/products/cloud>`

-To read the official documentation, please visit: `Zang Docs <http://docs.zang.io/aspx/docs>`_.
+To read the official documentation, please visit: `Avaya CPaaS Docs <http://docs.zang.io/aspx/docs>`_.

 Installation